aijaz/peerlabchicago/index.md

 ### Your ideas are intriguing to me and I wish to subscribe to your newsletter.

 You can find us on Twitter at [@peerLabChicago](https://twitter.com/peerlabchicago).

+### I'm not in Chicago.
+Is there a Peer Lab near me?

+There is a list of labs at [peerlab.community](http://peerlab.community).
+On that site you can also learn more about Peer Labs and find out how to start your own.